 Only recently, secure text document search has been extended to secure multimedia data search.
-Shashank et al. [24] claimed to first address the problem of protecting the privacy of the query image when searching over a public non-encrypted database.
+Shashank $et \ al.^4$ claimed to first address the problem of protecting the privacy of the query image when searching over a public non-encrypted database.
 The limitation is that encrypted database is not permitted.
-Lu et al. [16], [17] studied contentbased multimedia retrieval over encrypted databases, where both the query and database data are encrypted and their privacy is protected.
+By properly describing the query and response during multiple rounds of communications between the user and the server, the server is made oblivious to the actual search path and is, thus, unaware of the query content.
+Lu $et \ al.^{5, 6}$ studied content-based multimedia retrieval over encrypted databases, where both the query and database data are encrypted and their privacy is protected.
 The major concern of their methods is that the user needs to provide encrypted image indices to the server.
 In particular, if the approach for encrypting image indices, largely depending on applications, is required to be changed, then the user's overhead will be increased as well.
-While the aforementioned studies have been done on content-based multimedia retrieval over either encrypted query, or both encrypted query and database, the prevailing scale-invariant feature transform (SIFT) [15] conducted in the encrypted domain is still lacking.
+While the aforementioned studies have been done on content-based multimedia retrieval over either encrypted query, or both encrypted query and database, the prevailing scale-invariant feature transform (SIFT)7 conducted in the encrypted domain is still lacking.

-SIFT is an algorithm of detecting and describing local features in images and has been widely used [3], [7], [9], [13] due to its powerful attack-resilient keypoint detection mechanism.
+SIFT is an algorithm of detecting and describing local features in images and has been widely used^{8-11} due to its powerful attack-resilient feature point detection mechanism.
 In this paper, we focus on presenting a homomorphic encryption-based secure SIFT method for privacy-preserving feature extraction and representation.
 This core technology will find many applications, including media retrieval, (near-) duplicate detection, and so on.
 Particularly, both the query and database are permitted to be encrypted to guarantee privacy-preserving.